Shekswess/shekswess/README.md

 ## 👋 Hello there, I'm Bojan Jakimovski AKA Shekswess ! <br/>📘 I'm a Computer Science Student !

-- 🔭 Currently studying Computer Science at the Faculty of Electrical Engineering and Information Technologies in Skopje, Macedonia.
+- 🔭 Bachelor of Science in Electrical Engineering and Information Technologies, in Computer Technologies and Engineering.
-- 🌱 Data Science and ML.
+- 🌱 Data Science, Machine Learning, Data & MLOps.
-- 👯 Currently junior data scientist in emteq labs
+- 👯 Currently Junior Data Scientist +  Junior Data & MLOps in emteq labs
-- 🥅 2022 Goals: To find a job as Data Scientist
+- 🥅 2023 Goals: To expend my knowledge in statistics
 - ⚡ Fun fact: I love to experiment and make different kinds of coffee and tea !

 <br />